 - 11:30 AM: Early Lunch at the Farm (Yes, they have a snack house/cafe).
 75 pesos.

 - 12:00 PM: Rode on a Van to Baguio.
 (110 pesos)

 - 2:00 PM-5:00 PM: Strolled around Baguio and La Trinidad

 - 6:00 PM: Rode a Victory Liner Bus to Manila (485 pesos)

 NOTE: The above itinerary is just a reference.
 Remember.
 You can actually extend your length of visit if time suffices.
 There’s just a lot of places to explore near Mt Timbak aside from what I’ve mentioned above.
 If you need assistance, I suggest that you first proceed to the tourism office.
 They can actually suggest a suitable itinerary depending on your situation and wants.
 And they’ll surely help clear queries you have.

-You can by the way hire a guide to lead you to Mt Timbak.
+You can, by the way, hire a guide to lead you to Mt Timbak.
 One guide is for five to ten persons.
-Fee is 500 pesos.
+The fee is 500 pesos.
 Moreover, the above expenses may vary.
 Your expenses could be more or less.
 But hoping that helps in setting up your itinerary and projecting possible costs.